 Executive Management Team

-Secretary Neitzel's bio
+Secretary Nowak's bio

-John Hogan, Assistant Deputy Secretary
+John Hogan, Deputy Secretary

 John Hogan was appointed to the position of Assistant Deputy Secretary of the Department of Administration on January 12, 2015.
+He was appointed Deputy Secretary on May 7, 2018.

 Prior to his appointment, John served as the Deputy Executive Director/Chief Operating Officer for the Wisconsin Housing and Economic Development Authority (WHEDA).
 Before Joining WHEDA, John worked in the State Senate Majority Leader's office where he was a senior staff member responsible for operations and day to day administration of the Wisconsin State Senate.